TechOgede/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 20-hiago deletes characters C and c
 Script 21-reverse reverses its input
-Script 22-users_and_homes displays a sorted list of users and their home directories
+Script 22-users_and_homes displays a sorted list of users and their home directories Script 100-empty_casks finds all empty files in the cwd and its sub dirs